aarsakian/FileSystemForensics/README.md

   -resident
         check whether entry is resident

+  -searchfs string
+      look for traces of the file system (NTFS is supported)

   -showfilename string
         show the name of the filename attribute of MFT records: enter (Any, Win32, Dos)